TaylorJadin/jadin.me/content/post/2021/starting-obs-with-streamdeck/index.md

 BOOM, now you can click a button and OBS will start with the Virtual Camera feature already started up and ready to go.
 For bonus points, you can even go into OBS’s settings and enable the System Tray, and the “Minimize to system tray when started” checkbox, and you won’t even have hide/minimize the window after OBS starts.

 ![Screenshot of the OBS settings window](obs_settings.png)

+[^1]: This is a pretty fun thing you can do to add some video-productiony-goodness to video calls.
+You can do things like quickly switch between video cameras, add images and other effects, and basically do anything that OBS can do!